patrikarvidsson/portfolio-gatsby-contentful/README.md

 repo is using a slightly modified version of the Contentful demo that is shown when signing up.

-Install packages from `portfolio-contentful` directory.
+Install packages from `portfolio-gatsby-contentful` directory.
 ```sh
 yarn
 ```